 During the last trimester of my pregnancy I suffered severe anxiety.
 I was overweight before getting pregnant, but then put on additional weight AND had an anterior placenta.
 This meant that I was often unable to feel my baby movements.
 In the last 8 weeks of my pregnancy we visited the MAC (Maternity Assessment Centre) on many occasions.
 Often in the middle of the night.
 I have always been a worrier, but my anxiety absolutely became all encompassing.
 It really tested my sanity and relationship with my OH.

 Then just after having E by an emergency c-section, I started to suffer with a lot of unexplained bowel swelling and discomfort.
 The GP’s couldn’t find a cause, they tried various tablets, and I had several scans but nothing worked.
+I’d suffered more with bowel issues whilst pregnant, which I later found out was relatively normal and common.
+Though probably not helped by a case of food poisoning I suffered early on in the pregnancy.

 My anxiety probably didn’t help here either.
 I was overly concerned that it may be bowel cancer (my father had died of this 25 years ago at a relatively young age).
 The pain and discomfort I went through every day was overwhelming.
 It affected my work and home life.
 I was miserable, sleep-deprived, snappy and irritable all of the time.
 Just not myself.